DaintyJet/ESP32-Display/README.md

 ## Anatomy of an ESP-IDF Arduino Project

-An [ESPO-IDF Arduino project](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/esp-idf_component.html) consists of at least two functions.
-The *setup* and *loop* functions.
-The entrypoint of the program is the *setup* function, this is often used to configure the device and any attached components.
+We will use Arduino [setup() and loop()](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/esp-idf_component.html) in this project.
+The entrypoint of the program is the *setup* function, and this is often used to configure the device and any attached components.
 Once the *setup* function has ended and returned, the *loop* function will begin to run, and will continue to be called each time it completes a pass.
 This is called a *super-loop* architecture, and does not take advantage of the Real Time Operating System (RTOS) capabilities of the ESP32.

-## Starting this project
+## Starting this project (Optional)
-1. Download the git repository and it's submodules.
+1. Download the git repository and it's submodules if not.
 The use of && \ allows this to be ran as one large command.
     ```sh
     git clone <INSERT FINAL LINK HERE> && \  # Clone the repository
     cd ESP-Display && \                      # Enter into repository folder